jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-29-rdbms-fundamentals-keys.md

 ---
 title: "RDBMS Fundamentals: Keys"
 layout: post
 post: 2017-11-29
+description:
+thumbnail: /assets/images/database.svg
 ---

 This is the first in a series of RDMBS fundamentals posts.
 Let's talk about keys.
 There are lots of keys in database design.
 Let's take a look at some of them.